Mike Dominy, ALCM

 While at the University of Windsor, Mike decided to pursue music as a full-time profession and joined the Canadian Forces in 1972.
 Mike performed with Canadian Forces Professional Bands in Winnipeg, Ottawa and Victoria as a clarinetist, saxophonist and audio engineer.
 After a 22-year career, Mike transferred to the Canadian Forces Primary Reserve and in 1994 joined the 5th (BC) Field Regiment Band where he served as principal clarinetist, leader of the Woodwind Quintet, the Band's Master of Ceremonies and as an Assistant Conductor.

-After a combined 32-year career as a military musician, Mike took up a new role with the Canadian Forces and now focuses his energies on music education and conducting.
-He is now the band instructor with 2483 Royal Canadian Army Cadet Corps in Victoria.
-In addition to that role, Mike has spent several summers at Vernon Army Cadet Summer Training Centre as the Director of Military Bands where he oversees the instruction and musical development of more than 120 cadet musicians.
-He also spends each March break at the camp instructing on an 8-day musical development program.
+After a combined 32-year career as a military musician, Mike took up a new role with the Canadian Forces, spending the next 11 years focusing his energies on music education and conducting as the band instructor with 3005 and 2483 Royal Canadian Army Cadet Corps in Victoria.
+In addition to that role, Mike spent several summers at Vernon Army Cadet Summer Training Centre as the Director of Military Bands, where each summer he supervised the instruction and musical development of more than 120 cadet musicians.
+He also spent each March break at the camp instructing on an 8-day musical development program.

 Mike has an ALCM diploma in clarinet teaching and has become a highly regarded clinician within British Columbia.
-His experiences as the Operations Warrant Officer with the 5th Field Regiment Band combined with his skills as a music librarian, stage manager, equipment manager, audio engineer and public relations coordinator give Mike a solid background in music administration.
+His experiences as the Operations Warrant Officer with the 5th Field Regiment Band combined with his skills, from his full-time professional music career, as a music librarian, stage manager, equipment manager, audio engineer and public relations coordinator, give Mike a solid background in music administration.

 When he isn't on stage as a performer or conductor, Mike can usually be found at Royal Roads University working as an audio engineer and media technician.